 At Family Enterprise USA we provide a number membership opportunities to accommodate all levels of commitment.
 We exist solely for, and are supported by, family businesses.

-Family Enterprise USA promotes generationally owned family business creation, growth, viability, and sustainability by advocating for family businesses and their lifetime of savings with Congress in Washington DC.
-Since 2007, Family Enterprise USA has represented and celebrated all sizes, professions, and industries of family-owned enterprises and multi-generational employers.
-It is a bi-partisan 501.c3 organization.
+Family Enterprise USA promotes family-owned business creation, growth, viability, and sustainability through education and advocacy for family businesses, and their lifetime of hard work, with Congress in Washington, D.C.
+Since 2007, Family Enterprise USA has represented and celebrated all sizes, professions, and industries of family-owned businesses and multi-generational employers.
+It is a bipartisan 501.c3 organization.

 We hope your family will choose to be a member of Family Enterprise USA.